danbrou/danbrou.github.io/_posts/2019-09-02-first-test-post.md

 ---
 layout: post
-title: "First Post, A test of the blog"
+title: "First Post!
+Testing 1...2...3..."
 date: 2019-09-02
 ---

 ![Gasworks](/images/gasworks.jpg)

-Well.
-It is time to produce some content and see if I can add a post.
+This entry is a proof of concept placeholder.